robrbecker/replace/README.md

   - .travis.yml
   - .travis.yaml

+Globs don't seem to go into dotfile directories by default so if you want to do that, just include another glob in the command for those (Ex: `replace fish zebra .github/**.md **/*.md`)

 If you need to replace in dotfiles other than these, you can submit a PR to this repo to allow it or work around it by renaming the file, replacing, and renaming it back.